 - Fortunately for running back-ed software Linux is not that hard (its hard for the front-end stuff like drivers, peripherals, etc).

-- Industry IaaS standards include AWS EC2, Digital Ocean and Linode.
+- Industry IaaS standards include AWS EC2, Google Cloud Compute Engine, Digital Ocean and Linode.

-- JHU CS also can host you: go to this page and request a VM.
+- JHU CS also can host you for free: go to this page and request a VM.
+Make sure to also request a public IP with some ports open so you can access it.